kloud-s-contribs/openrgb-rs2/README.md

 # Original openrgb-rs

-This repository was previously maintained by [nicoulaj](https://github.com/nicoulaj/openrgb-rs).
+This repository is a clone of the repo previously maintaed by [nicoulaj](https://github.com/nicoulaj/openrgb-rs).
 I have attempted to reach out to them, but received no response.
 As a result I decided to republish the OpenRGB SDK under a new name (`openrgb-rs2`).
-This makes updating the sdk hard.

 ## Whats different?